StevenLambion/SwiftDux/README.md

 This is yet another redux inspired state management solution for swift.
 It's built on top of the Combine framework with hooks for SwiftUI.
 This library helps build applications around an [elm-like archectiture](https://guide.elm-lang.org/architecture/) using a single, centralized state container.
 For more information about the architecture and this library, take a look at the [getting started guide](https://stevenlambion.github.io/SwiftDux/getting-started.html).

-### Why another library?

-As someone expierienced with Rx, React and Redux, I was excited to see the introduction of SwiftUI and the Combine framework.
-After a couple of days, I noticed a lot of people asking questions about how best to architect their SwiftUI applications.
-I had already begun work on my own pet application, so I've ripped out the "redux" portion and added it here as its own library in the hopes that it might help others.

-There's more established libraries like [ReSwift](https://github.com/ReSwift/ReSwift/blob/master/README.md#example-projects) which may provide more functionality.
-Due to previous ABI instabilities and how easy it is to implement in Swift, I've always rolled my own.

-### Why dux?

-[Ducks](https://github.com/erikras/ducks-modular-redux) is an established and common way to organize your code into modules, so I thought it goes hand-in-hand with a library built around architecting an application.
-If you're new to tools like Redux and wonder how best to organize your files, ducks is a great option to begin with.

 ## Documentation

 Visit the [documentation](https://stevenlambion.github.io/SwiftDux/getting-started.html) website.